aleric-cusher/enigma/README.md

 # enigma
-This an Enigma Machine emulator created using Python\n Please Note this is not a gui emulator rather a commandline tool
+This an Enigma Machine emulator created using Python Please Note this is not a gui emulator rather a commandline tool

 A simple example: